99designs/gqlgen/docs/content/reference/dataloaders2.md

 ---
-title: "Optimizing resolvers using Dataloaders"
+title: "Optimizing N+1 database queries using Dataloaders"
-description: Speeding up your GraphQL requests with fewer, batched calls
+description: Speeding up your GraphQL requests by reducing the number of round trips to the database.
 linkTitle: Dataloaders2
 menu: { main: { parent: 'reference', weight: 10 } }
 ---